 Speaking of advanced quizzes, features such as randomized question banks, timed quizzes, adding an explanation, and importing questions aren’t available.

 SamCart has another assessment feature called Worksheets that you can use to create assignments and surveys.

 - Short answers

-The lesson builder also allows you to add text, images, audio files, and embed videos to Worksheets.
+You can also add text, images, audio files, and videos to worksheets to make them more engaging.

 Moreover, there’s an option to get an email when a student completes a Worksheet.